 This project-based course applies the graphic design/visual communication techniques learned in Graphic Design II-Book Production.
 Students apply these methods and concepts to create an effective production team that produces the Higley Excalibur, using industry standard software and techniques.
 In concert with the development of employability skills, students in Graphic Design III-Book Production will have the opportunity to see their designs, stories and photography concepts published after going through the design process of research, roughs, revise and publish.
 Students in Graphic Design III- Book Design will have the opportunity to learn project management, budgeting and explore roles within a design team, and allow them to develop leadership skills.
 Work may be required outside of class time to complete this real-world application of skills in addition to attending a variety of events hosted by the school.
 Students are strongly encouraged to participate in the SkillsUSA Student Association.
-This course may be offered for dual enrollment.
 ADE/CTE approved program - ADE course title: Graphic Design III.
 This course may be repeated for elective credit.

-Prerequisite: Graphic Design II Fees: MCCCD tuition if taken for dual enrollment
+Prerequisite: Graphic Design II Fees: Refer to fee schedule